Travis Barker & Kourtney Kardashian's Son Makes Cameo in Dad's Photos

 The cover photo, however, featured an adorable cameo from the couple's 4-month-old son -- although not a full pic of the baby boy.

-Instead, the photo showed Rocky's tiny little baby foot resting on his dad's drum, next to some drumsticks, as he sat in Barker's lap.
+Instead, the photo showed Rocky's tiny little baby foot resting on his dad's drum, next to some drumsticks, as he sat in Travis' lap.

 The rocker captioned the post, "The tour was over, we'd survived" -- which is of course a line from one of the band's most famous hits, "Adam's Song."

-Barker and Kardashian welcomed their bundle of joy on Nov.
-1. The baby boy joins Barker's children -- son Landon, 20, and daughter Alabama, 18, whom he shares with ex-wife Shanna Moakler, and step-daughter Atiana De La Hoya -- as well as Kardashian's three kids, whom she shares with ex-Scott Disick -- Sons Mason, 14, and Reign, 9, and daughter Penelope, 11.
+Travis and Kourtney welcomed their bundle of joy on Nov.
+1. The baby boy joins Travis' children -- son Landon, 20, and daughter Alabama, 18, whom he shares with ex-wife Shanna Moakler, and stepdaughter Atiana De La Hoya -- as well as Kourtney's three kids, whom she shares with ex-Scott Disick -- sons Mason, 14, and Reign, 9, and daughter Penelope, 11.

 The power couple took to Instagram back on Valentine's Day to reveal that their infant son was conceived during a romantic retreat to the lavish Amangiri resort in Utah on Feb.
 14, 2023.